JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

 ## Project Instruction
-This project contains 5 seperate knowledge sections needed be described in detial.
+This project contains 5 seperate knowledge sections needed to be described in detial.
 1. Doload stock date from Tushare and add some indicators.
 2. Calculate two stocks portfolio variance as an example to familiar math concepts.
 3. Estimate portfolio variance by PCA